music dictionary : As - As

 Asiatico (m.), Asiatica (f.)(Italian) Asian

-asiatico(Italian) asiatic
+asiatico(Italian) asian, asiatic

 Asiatique(French m./f.)
-Asian
+Asian, Asiatic

 asiatisch-pazifisch(German) Asia-Pacific